cosmos/cosmos-sdk/x/staking/README.md

   `NonBondedPool` depending on the validator's status.
 This reduces the total supply of tokens.

-In the case of a slash due to any infraction that requires evidence to submitted (for example double-sign), the slash occurs at the block where the evidence is included, not at the block where the infraction occurred.
+In the case of a slash due to any infraction that requires evidence to submitted (for example double-sign), the slash occurs at the block where the evidence is included, not at the block where the infraction occured.
 Put otherwise, validators are not slashed retroactively, only when they are caught.

 #### Slash Unbonding Delegation